sj-piano/ethereum-smart-contract-toolset/README.md

 * Hello World - [Open README](docs/hello-world-README.md)

-This is a simple storage contract.
-It stores a message, which can be updated.
+A basic storage contract, which stores a message.
+The message can be updated.

 * Upgradeable Smart Contract (UUPS Pattern) - [Open README](docs/upgradeable-uups-README.md)